open-feature/java-sdk/README.md

     }

     @Override
+    @Deprecated
     public ProviderState getState() {
-        // indicate your provider's state (required for EventProviders) }
+      // the state of an EventProvider is managed by the SDK }

     @Override